ricardojmendez/tropology/README.md

 Import into Postgres using psql as usual.

 I'm no longer publishing a database version without the contents, since the current visualization and exploration rely on the HTML to extract the reference descriptions.

+I intend to replace that with an S3 bucket dump once the new version is live.

 ### Testing